Pronouns are words used to avoid repetitions.

 - They can be used to replace a person or thing which has been previously mentioned, to avoid repetitions.

-— “Look at David, he is handsome!” = In this case, the pronoun he replaces the subject expressed in the first part of the sentence (he = David).
+— “Look at David, he is handsome!” = The pronoun he replaces the subject expressed in the first part of the sentence (he = David).

 Let’s revise this content within the [Form] section.
 Take a look at the [Example] section that shows its use within a context.